 Secondary pneumonic plague is more common than primary and results from hematogenous dissemination of organisms from a bubo or other foci of infection.

-Rapid diagnosis is important because mortality increases significantly the longer treatment is delayed.
+Rapid diagnosis of plague is important because mortality increases significantly the longer treatment is delayed.

 Prior vaccination does not exclude plague; clinical illness may occur in vaccinated people.

 Patients with pulmonary symptoms or signs should have a chest x-ray, which shows a rapidly progressing pneumonia in pneumonic plague.
-The WBC count is usually 10,000 to 20,000/μL with numerous immature neutrophils.
+The white blood cell count is usually 10,000 to 20,000/mcL (10 to 20 × 109L) with numerous immature neutrophils.

 Chloramphenicol is preferred for patients with infection of tissue spaces into which other drugs pass poorly (eg, plague meningitis, endophthalmitis).
-Chloramphenicol should be given in a loading dose of 25 mg/kg IV, followed by 12.5 mg/kg IV or po q 6 h.
+Chloramphenicol should be given in a loading dose of 25 mg/kg IV, followed by 12.5 mg/kg IV or orally every 6 hours.

 Routine isolation precautions are adequate for patients with bubonic plague.
 Those with primary or secondary pneumonic plague require strict respiratory isolation and droplet precautions (see the Centers for Disease Control and Prevention's Resources for Clinicians).

 All pneumonic plague contacts should be under medical surveillance.
-Temperature should be taken q 4 h for 6 days.
-They and others in close contact with patients who have plague pneumonia or in direct contact with infected body fluids or tissues should receive prophylaxis for 7 days with
+Temperature should be taken every 4 hours for 6 days.
+They and others in close contact with patients who have plague pneumonia or in direct contact with infected body fluids or tissues should receive oral prophylaxis for 7 days with

 Levofloxacin taken for 7 days is an alternative.

-Travelers should be given prophylaxis with doxycycline 100 mg po q 12 h during exposure periods.
+Travelers should be given prophylaxis with doxycycline 100 mg every 12 hours during exposure periods.

-Plague vaccine is no longer available in the US.
+Plague vaccines (killed whole-cell and live-attenuated) are no longer available in the US.